rainymoon911/shibboleth-for-edx/installation/idp.md

 the default port for idp is 8080,if you don't change the port,you may need to change all the idp.edx.org to idp.edx.org:8080

-the files you need to change are relying-party.xml,idp-metadata.xml(and the configuration of sp )

 3.2 configure metadata from sp(about how to generate sp-metadata,refer to the configuration of sp)